Pyrrha-Platform/Pyrrha/README.md

 ## Prometeo Platform v4

 The fourth version of the Prometeo Platform is nearing completion, and will soon be a Call for Code® with The Linux Foundation project.
+The project will likely carry on as a separate name distinct from the Prometeo trademark.

 * [Prometeo](https://github.com/Call-for-Code/Prometeo)
 * [Prometeo-Firmware](https://github.com/Call-for-Code/Prometeo-Firmware)